 This publication provides a useful "generalist" overview on the Holcim Forum 2007, held in Shanghai, China.
 It targets a broad audience, as a means of raising awareness in terms of the topic of urban transformation.
 It contains information on speakers, themes, workshops and participants, as well as general information on the activities of the 2-day event.

 Over 120 experts from around the world met to exchange information and experience relating to sustainable construction and thus contribute to sustainable development.
 The numerous contributions, discussions, lectures, and findings were documented into a book.
-In a lengthy interview the Portuguese star architect Eduardo Souto de Moura explains how sustainability played into the design of his…Read more »
+In a lengthy interview the Portuguese star architect Eduardo Souto de Moura explains how sustainability played into the design of…Read more »

 A special issue of AA: L’Architecture d’Aujourd’hui dedicated to the self-supporting structure of compressed earth bricks examines the multiple layers where sustainability is embedded by leading architects and designers.
-Beyond the architectural form of the geometrical vault, the Droneport illustrates the advantages of interdisciplinary thinking to address the challenges of supplying medicines…Read more »
+Beyond the architectural form of the geometrical vault, the Droneport illustrates the advantages of interdisciplinary thinking to address the challenges of supplying…Read more »

 The Foundation publishes booklets on exemplary sustainable construction projects that illustrate architectural excellence and enhanced quality of life beyond technical solutions.
 The box set contains: